pcardotatgit/XDR_Workflows_and_Stuffs/8-detect_and_alert_workflow_lab/readme.md

 The targeted audience is "beginners".
 So if you just discoverd SecureX Orchestration and you want to understand all the basics needed for creating a realistic automation workflow, then this tutorial is for you !.

-## First Step, Let's setupthe goal ?
+## First Step, Let's setup the goal ?

 Imagine that one day in the morning you wake up and suddenly you need this !